Skip to main content

 I may have fully lost my hearing three years ago but it's still very much in the forefront of my mind.

-Zara Musker was voted one of the top five players in Europe after helping England Futsal win the European Championships last year
+Zara Musker was voted one of the top five players in Europe after helping England Futsal win the European Championships in 2022

-Zara Musker was voted one of the top five players in Europe after helping England Futsal win the European Championships last year
+Zara Musker was voted one of the top five players in Europe after helping England Futsal win the European Championships in 2022

 No one knows why I lost my hearing in 2020 and I guess we’ll never know.
 But I didn't leave the house for six months because it was the pandemic, everyone was wearing masks, and I was trying to process what was such a traumatic event that had happened to me.